moliver28/research-handbook/content/handbook/engineering/development/dev/create/ide/_index.md

 ### Process Phases

-NOTE: All issues in this process _must_ be assigned the `~Category:Remote Development` or `~Category:Web IDE` label, _even if they are also assigned another category label_.
+NOTE: All issues in this process _must_ be assigned the `~Category:Workspaces` or `~Category:Web IDE` label, _even if they are also assigned another category label_.
 Otherwise the board and velocity calculation tools will not work properly.

 ```mermaid
 graph TD;